Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Person-Centric Captions

 However, previous research \citep{shtedritski2023does} found that large vision-language models are already aware of visual markers in images.
 While \citet{wu2024controlmllm} find that this may not be true for all MLLMs, we find that the latest generation of open MLLMs, specifically InternVL and Qwen-VL-2.5, indeed show strong awareness of visual markers.
 Using this ability, we draw a red bounding box around the person we want to caption and ask the model to describe the highlighted person.
 Although drawing the bounding box as a frame in the image risks creating occlusions, we find this problem to be generally not significant.
 The detailed prompt used to generate captions, which was manually engineered using a small sample of bounding boxes, is:

-Using this prompt, we qualitatively compare four MLLM models on a subset of 4939 bounding boxes to find the MLLM that provides the highest quality captions.
-We then use this model to caption all bounding boxes in LAION-400M.
-The models we compare are \texttt{InternVL3-2B} and \texttt{InternVL3-8B}, and \texttt{Qwen2.5-VL-3B-Instruct} and \texttt{Qwen2.5-VL-7B-Instruct}.
-After inspecting a range of examples, we decide to use \texttt{InternVL3-8B}, which is the largest model evaluated and appears to produce the most accurate captions.
-While hallucinations and inaccuracies are present in captions generated by any model, especially when image quality is low, many people are visible in the image, or the image content is complex, we find that InternVL models suffer from fewer hallucinations than Qwen-VL models.
+Using this prompt, we compare four MLLM models on a subset of 500 bounding boxes to find the MLLM that provides the highest quality captions.
+We present the image alongside captions generated by two models to GPT-5.1 (medium reasoning effort) and ask it to select the better caption.
+The exact prompt we use is below.

+We then use the model with the highest win rate to caption all bounding boxes in LAION-400M.
+The models we compare are \texttt{InternVL3-2B} and \texttt{InternVL3-8B}, and \texttt{Qwen2.5-VL-3B-Instruct} and \texttt{Qwen2.5-VL-7B-Instruct}. \texttt{InternVL3-8B} achieves the highest win rates: \texttt{0.756} against \texttt{Qwen2.5-VL-3B}, 0.630 against \texttt{Qwen2.5-VL-7B} and 0.582 against \texttt{InternVL3-2B}.
+Overall, while hallucinations and inaccuracies are present in captions generated by any model, especially when image quality is low, many people are visible in the image, or the image content is complex, we find that InternVL models suffer from fewer hallucinations than Qwen-VL models.
 Comparing \texttt{InternVL3-2B} and \texttt{InternVL3-8B}, we find that both models generally provide accurate descriptions, but captions by \texttt{InternVL3-8B} appear to get details correct more often than captions generated by \texttt{InternVL3-2B}.

 In \cref{tab:supp:personcaptioning:qualitative}, we show examples of person descriptions generated by \texttt{InternVL3-8B}.
 The model correctly infers the intended person from the added bounding box, even if there is some overlap between the bounding box and other unrelated people in the image.
 The descriptions are mostly correct and contain relatively few speculations or subjective statements about the images.
 Descriptions also contain elements of the background or other aspects of the image, which is intended, so the context can be understood.